chessbot-js/chessbot/README.md

 # What is it?
-Flittr is a bot for Chess.com.
+This is a bot for Chess.com.
 It realised as google chrome extension and can be used with any chrome-like browsers to win your motherfucking opponent.

+Lisence: MIT.